RegensteineR1999/S.S.M.T_Steam-Screenshot-Metadata-Tools/README.md

 ## Why it exists

+First and foremost:
+Especially wanted to test before Half-Life 3 drops how well you can get by in 2026 just by chatting with these 'smart and badass AIs'...
+I'm really curious (Spoilers, It was a very strange experience)

 Steam's screenshot system supports extra metadata such as location names, tagged users, and tagged workshop files.
 Valve documents this here:

 - [ISteamScreenshots Interface](https://partner.steamgames.com/doc/api/isteamscreenshots)